F1248/OpenCore-Legacy-Patcher/docs/UNIVERSALCONTROL.md

 - Macmini7,x - Mac mini 2014
 - MacPro6,x - Mac Pro Late 2013

 The hardware in these models are capable of supporting Universal Control, but due to blacklisting, the only solution to use Universal Control on these models is to spoof their SMBIOS.
-SMBIOS spoofing essentially fools some aspects of macOS to think they are running on a different machine.
+SMBIOS spoofing essentially fools some aspects of macOS to think they're running on a different machine.

 With SMBIOS Spoofing, the Universal Control handshake recognizes a different SMBIOS and thus grants a blacklisted Mac to connect to other Macs and iPads with Universal Control.